Cray-HPE/docs-csm/upgrade/1.0/README.md

     > NOTE: follow output of above script carefully.
 The script will pause for manual interaction

 3. For ncn-m001, use ncn-m002 as the stable NCN:
+    > NOTE: using vlan007/CAN IP to ssh to ncn-m002 for ncn-m001 install

     #### Option 1 - Internet Connected Environment
     Install document rpm package: